juhovuori/builder/README.md

 `BUILDER_TOKEN` may be set and it can be used to access privileged operations such as server shutdown.

+`PATH` is a copy of `PATH` for builder server, prepended with the directory of builder executable.
+This way build script can just run `build add-stage my-stage` and so on to communicate with the server.

 ## TODO ideas
 - websocket